abqkk/group7/README.md

 2. Navigate to the project directory: cd group7-main

-3. Open cmd (make sure you have python installed) and type python -m http.server to start a local server.
+3. Open cmd (make sure you have python installed) and type 'python -m http.server' to start a local server.

 4. Enter 'http://localhost:8000/' or 'http://127.0.0.1:8000/' into your web browser